 While mysqldump is not recommended for use on large data tables, such as the Controller metric data tables, it is useful for backing up Controller metadata.
 Metadata defines the monitored domain for the Controller, including applications, business transactions, alert configurations, and so on.

 Export Data with mysqldump

 Get the root user password for the Controller database.
 You can get the password for the root user from the following file: <Controller_install_directory>/db/.rootpw

 Run the mysqldump executable, passing the root username, password, and output file.
 The executable is located in the following directory:

 The command should be in the form:

-For a full example that shows which tables to exclude for a metadata backup, see the contents of the metadata backup script described in the next section.
+For a full example that shows which tables to exclude when performing the backup, see the contents of the metadata backup script described next.

 Sample mysqldump Script